An airplane can be a true bacteria party in the sky. Germ paradise. And, on the flip-side a germaphobe's nightmare.

-So, it's fair to say it's a pretty common occurrence.
+So, it's fair to say it's a pretty common occurrence under normal circumstances.
 But are the surfaces that'll make you most susceptible to falling ill?

 According to the results of a microbiological study commissioned by Travel Math, the tray table on the back of seats tested the highest for presence of bacteria with 2 155 colony-forming units per square inch.
 So what do you do to avoid you don't consume your in-flight meal with a side dish of bacteria?